CosmosDB/labs/java/technical_deep_dive/03-querying_the_database_using_sql.md

 1. Within the **Main** method, locate the following line of code:

-    ```csharp
+    ```java
-    string sql = "SELECT * FROM students s WHERE s.financialData.tuitionBalance > 14996";
+    String sql = "SELECT * FROM students s WHERE s.financialData.tuitionBalance > 14996";
     ```

     Replace that code with the following code:

-    ```csharp
+    ```java
-    string sql = "SELECT * FROM students s WHERE s.financialData.tuitionBalance > 14998";
+    String sql = "SELECT * FROM students s WHERE s.financialData.tuitionBalance > 14998";
     ```

     > This new query should return results for most partition keys.

-1. Save all of your open editor tabs.
+1. Save all of your open editor tabs, and click run.

-1. In the Visual Studio Code window, right-click the **Explorer** pane and select the **Open in Command Prompt** menu option.

-1. In the open terminal pane, enter and execute the following command:

-    ```sh
-    dotnet run
-    ```

-    > This command will build and execute the console project.

 1. Observe the results of the execution.